AmirWorkplace/react-realtime-countdown-timer/README.md

 ### If you are use it in a html page or using others pages with `<script></script>` tag linking

-- Simply You can do -----
+- Simply You can do `(copy this code and paste your "index.html" file of the root directory.)`

 ```
 <!DOCTYPE html>